THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The goal is to reach an agreement that all members can support, even if it is not their first choice.

-This approach helps build trust and strengthens team cohesion, as members see that their input matters and that decisions are made in a fair and transparent manner.
+This approach helps build trust and strengthens team cohesion, as members see that their input matters and that decisions are made fairly and transparently.

-The process itself attempts to understand different perspectives and solicit ideas from all involved, neither excluding nor condescending to any participants.
+Building consensus among diverse groups creates a sense of cohesiveness and a collaborative spirit, which are critical for implementing decisions.
+The process attempts to understand different perspectives between all the stakeholders involved and solicit ideas from all involved, neither excluding nor condescending to any participants.

-Ultimately, everyone should feel that they had their say and were heard.
+Ultimately, everyone should feel that they have had their say and were heard.

 The main benefits of building consensus are: